Cohomology fractals, Cannon-Thurston maps, and the geodesic flow: Cohomology fractals

 \section{Cohomology fractals}

 We give a sequence of more-or-less equivalent definitions of cohomology fractals, beginning with the conceptually simplest (for us), and moving towards versions that are most convenient for our implementation or our proofs.
-Fixing notation, we take $M$ to be a riemannian manifold, $\cover{M}$ its universal cover, and $\pi \from \UT{}{M} \to M$ its unit tangent bundle.
+Fixing notation, we take $M$ to be a riemannian manifold and $\cover{M}$ its universal cover.
+We also take $X = X_M = \UT{}{M}$ and $\cover{X} = \UT{}{\cover{M}}$ to be their unit tangent bundles.
+Take $\pi \from \cover{X} \to \cover{M}$ to be the bundle map.

 \begin{definition} Suppose that we are given the following data. \begin{itemize} \item A connected, complete, oriented riemannian manifold $M^n$, \item a cocycle $\omega \in Z^1(M; \ZZ)$, \item a point $p \in M$, and \item a radius $R \in \RR_{>0}$. \end{itemize}